Redshark61/Redshark61/README.md

 ## How to contact me

-You dont contact me, I'm the one who contact you... :smiling_imp:
+You can contact me at tim.vannier@gmail.com.